 Keep in mind that ADUs are a long-term investment.
 If you really want to see a huge return, you should be prepared to keep your property for several years.

-We’ve calculated that even a $100,000 garage conversion, maintained over a 30-year period can bring 1.5 to 2 million dollars in value between grossed rental income and property value increases.
+We’ve calculated that even a $150,000 garage conversion, maintained over a 30-year period can bring 1.5 to 2 million dollars in value between grossed rental income and property value increases.
 That’s a 15x return on investment.

 Maximize Your Investment

 If you do decide to build an ADU, build as large as your lot will allow.
-If you can comfortably fit 800 square feet in your backyard, I recommend our clients to do so.
+If you can comfortably fit 800 square feet in your backyard, we recommend our clients to do so.

 Why?